ne-gh/.github/profile/ReadMe.md

 # The NeKernel Operating System Project

-## Project's Purpose:
+## Purpose:

 This OS was designed to provide **a lightweight, fast, and modular alternative for embedded and workstation environments**, integrating SMP, Virtual Memory, and Preemptive Scheduling into a clean C++ architecture.
 Originally developed for a startup, it now serves as an open-source platform for real-time and embedded applications.

-## Why NeOS?
+## Why NeKernel?
-Unlike traditional Unix-based kernels (Linux, BSD), NeOS is built from the ground up with a focus on modularity, low-latency IPC, and real-time responsiveness.
+Unlike traditional Unix-based kernels (Linux, BSD), NeKernel is built from the ground up with a focus on modularity, low-latency IPC, and real-time responsiveness.
 Its lightweight architecture makes it suitable for embedded, automotive, and workstation environments where predictable performance is critical.